davekirby/EFFProject/report/PROJ_KirbyD.md

 IF obs_0[higher] THEN action_0[low]
 ```

-Figure 19 shows the score of the best individual over 1000 training iterations.
+Figure 5.10 shows the score of the best individual over 1000 training iterations.
 It shows a gradual improvement at first, with occasional high spikes where an individual got lucky.
 At around 350 iterations there was a marked increase in performance which lasted for around 75 iterations then was forgotten.
 Then at iteration 650 there was a significant improvement, followed by further gradual improvements.
 This sort of learning behaviour is common in evolutionary algorithms as "good genes" spread through the population or spread a little way then get weeded out by chance.

 ![Lunar Lander performance](images/lunarlander_best.png)
-*Figure 19: Lunar Lander performance*
+*Figure 5.10: Lunar Lander performance*

+\newpage
 # Conclusion

 This project has shown that genetic programming of fuzzy rules is a viable technique for both classification and reinforcement learning, but does have some weaknesses.